alexeyev/pythdays/README.md

 Well, you have to go through some bullshit to succeed.

-Firstly, create your own project via [Google Dev Console](http://console.developers.google.com).
+1. Create your own project via [Google Dev Console](http://console.developers.google.com).

-Secondly, get some keys and ids:
+2. Get some keys and ids:
-## APIS & auth / Credentials > OAuth / Create new Client ID / Installed application
+ `APIs & auth / Credentials > OAuth / Create new Client ID / Installed application`
-## APIS & auth / Credentials > Public API access / Create new Key
+`APIs & auth / Credentials > Public API access / Create new Key`

-Thirdly, [create a brand new calendar](https://www.google.com/calendar/).
+3. [Create a brand new calendar](https://www.google.com/calendar/).
 You know how to do it.

-Then fill parameters at `example_credentials.py` config and rename it to `credentials.py`.
+4. Fill parameters at `example_credentials.py` config and rename it to `credentials.py`.

-Yet more stuff to be done:
+5. Install `google-api-python-client`:

 Execute whichever you like.
 Either
 ```